rchodava/datamill/README.md

 specify how data flows through your application, and how to modify that data as it does.
 And you do so using the simple style that RxJava allows.

+datamill is still in an early stage of development but we use it to build several large web applications we're working on.
+While we find it a joy to work with, we expect some issues may crop up, and some things will change.

 Check out our [Developer Guide](https://github.com/rchodava/datamill/wiki/Developer-Guide) to get started!